 Do you know how to use conditionals?
-Native English speakers use zero and first conditionals when speaking and writing.
+Native English speakers use the grammar structures known as zero and first conditional when speaking and writing.
 In today’s lesson, you will learn how to use zero and 1st conditional.

 What is a conditional?

 A conditional is a type of sentence that has two parts: the IF CLAUSE and the MAIN CLAUSE.
 You can also call these two parts the CONDITION and RESULT.

 IF CLAUSE = CONDITION